mikkokallio/graphowl/project/docs/instructions.md

 4. Click **save**.
 5. Click the **owl** symbol on the left.
 The dashboard reloads and shows the new layout and other changes.

-### Creating new graphs
+### Configuring graphs and data sources

-Creating new graphs is quite error-prone.
-It is strongly recommended to use an existing graph and then make small changes rather than trying to build from scratch.
+To configure graphs or data sources, click the [graph] or [source] button, respectively. **Note:** Creating new graphs or data sources is quite error-prone.
+It is strongly recommended to use an existing graph or data source and then make small changes rather than trying to build from scratch.

-1. Click the **graph** icon on the left.
-Graph configuration view opens.
-2. Use the `<` and `>` buttons to find the graph *after* which you'd like to place the new graph.
+* Use the `<` and `>` buttons to browse graphs or data sources.
+* Use the `x` button to delete a graph or data source.
+* Use the `+` button to create a new graph or data source.
+* Enter values (see Configuring a graph and Configuring a data source for details).
+* Click `Save` to save the changes.

+Once you have saved the changes, go back to the dashboard view to see if the changes worked as intended.
+If you get an error, view the message and then your configuration again, and try to figure out what part of the configuration went wrong.

 **Note:** The graphs are laid out in the dashboard view left-right and top-down.
 So if you are using a 2x2 layout, the first two graphs in order will be on top, and the other two will be below.
 If you have 5 graphs in a 2x2 layout, the fifth one won't be shown until you change the layout.
 Conversely, if you have only 3 graphs in a 2x2 layout, the bottom-right one will be empty.
-3. Fill in all the fields in the new graph.
-If you don't know what you're doing (very likely!), use existing graphs from the demo as examples and try changing only small things first.
-4. Click **save** and go back to the dashboard view to see if it works.
-If you get an error, view the message and then your configuration again, and try to figure out what part of the configuration went wrong.

 ### Configuring a graph